Shopify/channels-ui-docs/Content guidelines.md

 > Note
 >
-> > When building the channel, use feature names and titles from your platform without altering and make sure they refer to the same things in Shopify.
+> > When building the channel, use the names of features you have on your platform without altering, so that merchants can recognize them when they leave Shopify admin and use your platform.

 ---

 ## Specific content use cases

 Channels are a bridge between Shopify and your platform.
-Unique messages and patterns may be required to communicate correctly, and they will differ from what merchants are used to seeing in Shopify.
+To communicate correctly, you might require unique messaging and patterns that will differ from what merchants are used to seeing in Shopify.
 That’s okay.

 ---

 ## Communicating external errors

-Sometimes our merchants might run into errors that are caused by something out of Shopify’s control.
-We have patterns in place for internal errors, but this is how we would communicate an external problem.
+When merchants run into errors that are caused by something out of Shopify’s control, this is how you can communicate it.

 |                                                                                               |                                                                                                     |
 | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |